taranvir031196/PortfolioSite_User_Management_Services/README.md

 ## Getting Started

-To get started with the .NET 7 User Management Service, follow these steps:
+To get started with the .NET 7 User Management Services, follow these steps: